itsbenweeks/benweeks.github.io/_posts/2016-9-12-Vipassana.md

 category: "Meditation, Yoga"
 ---

-So, previous I've written about Ashtanga yoga.
+So, previously I've written about Ashtanga yoga.
 I attempted to do a program in neighboring Brookline, but it met with some resistance.
 I'm happy to say that Whatever blocker that were preventing me from practicing in the past have subsided, and that I am practicing a full minimum of 4 mornings a week.
 It's an